-Some of the issues reviewers have brought up is the excessive time it takes the app to buffer video and even failure to load channels.
-People who gave 4-star or 5-star reviews liked the channel selection, streaming quality and the social features.
+It seems that Vidgo Android app performs much better than its iOS counterpart.
+Some of the issues reviewers have brought up are the excessive time it takes the app to buffer video and even the failure to load channels.
+People who gave better reviews liked the channel selection, streaming quality and social features.

 If you have a smart TV based on the Roku, Android TV or Amazon Fire TV platforms, then you should be able to find the Vidgo app in your television’s app store.

 Vidgo on desktops and laptops

 You can’t watch Vidgo in a web browser.
 You won’t find a native Vidgo app for macOS or Windows computers either.

 Apart from actual live TV channels, Vidgo tries to improve its service with extra features.
 Here’s an overview of what to expect from the platform!